 Additional compensation is defined as any compensation, other than an administrative stipend, paid to an appointee by the University in excess of the appointee’s full-time salary (APM 660-14).
 Faculty may receive summer additional compensation — or “summer salary” — for employment during the summer service period (in the case of academic-year appointees) or during the vacation period (in the case of fiscal-year appointees).

-Eligibility for additional compensation is restricted to certain titles: in brief, these are titles in the several professorial series not eligible for the medical school compensation plans, a few other academic-year teaching titles, and certain administrators who also hold eligible appointments (e.g., Associate Deans, and Directors of Organized Research Units).
+Eligibility for additional compensation is restricted to certain eligible faculty titles: in brief, these titles are not eligible for the medical school compensation plans, a few other academic-year teaching titles, and certain administrators who also hold eligible jobs (e.g., Associate Deans, and Directors of Organized Research Units).

-Further, eligibility to earn summer salary at the one-ninth rate is restricted to faculty in Professorial and Lecturer SOE titles who are paid on an academic-year (9-month) basis.
+Further, eligibility to earn summer salary at the one-ninth rate is restricted to faculty in Professorial and Professor of Teaching titles who are paid on an academic-year (9-month) basis.
 These faculty may earn a maximum of three-ninths, or one-third of their nine-month annual salary rate, as additional compensation.

 Summer additional compensation is computed using an annual rate equivalent to the appointee’s regular annual base salary.
 The monthly rate will differ depending on the faculty member’s primary title and pay basis.